 Foreign manufacturers/exporters or U.S. representatives of foreign manufacturers/exporters introducing a device to the U.S. market.

-Anyone who wants to sell a device in the U.S. It is required to make the FDA 510(k) submission at least 90 days prior to offering the device for sale, even though it may have been under development or clinical investigation before that date.
+Anyone who wants to sell a device in the U.S. It is required to make the US FDA 510(k) submission at least 90 days prior to offering the device for sale, even though it may have been under development or clinical investigation before that date.

 Change in the intended use of a device which you already have in commercial distribution.

 If there is a change or modification of a legally marketed device and that change could significantly affect its safety or effectiveness.